Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 If you are prompted to confirm that you want to install the create-next-app package, type `y` and press enter to continue with the installation.

-Once the Next.js is set up, run the following commands to enter the `squidex-blog` directory and start the development server.
+Once Next.js is set up, run the following commands to enter the `squidex-blog` directory and start the development server.

 ```bash
 cd squidex-blog
 yarn dev
 ```

 The `yarn dev` command starts a Next.js development server at `http://localhost:3000`.
 Visit `htttp://localhost:3000` to see your Next.js app.
-You would see _Welcome to Next.js_ on the page.
+You should see _Welcome to Next.js_ on the page.
 You have now successfully installed Next.js and are ready to start building your blog.

 ## Step 4: Create global styles and a Layout component

-You would start by creating a `Layout` component that adds a header and footer to all the pages of your blog.
+You will start by creating a `Layout` component that adds a header and footer to all the pages of your blog.
 Create a `components` folder in `squidex-blog` and create a `layout.js` file in the `squidex-blog/components` folder with the following contents:

 ```jsx
 import Link from "next/link";